holasoymas/dsa/ds/hashTable/HashTable.md

 ```
 Using linear probing,
-Let's say we are again going to insert new key called python and somehow it has same hashCode as lua what do we do ?
+Let's say we are inserting new key called python and somehow it has same hashCode as lua what do we do ?
 We loop through the table to find the next empty slot and put that value there.

  ------ -------